 MAXA

-The MAXA function returns the largest numeric value in a range of cells, including numbers, dates, times, errors, and text representations of numbers.
+The MAXA function returns the largest value in a range, considering numbers, dates, times, errors, and text representations of numbers.
+It evaluates all data types except for empty cells.
+Use it to find the maximum value even when data types vary.

 Syntax 🔗